 - Withholding an increment

 1. The following incremental progression provisions apply where employment is governed by the University's current Enterprise Agreement.
 Provisions governed by other industrial instruments may differ.

 - 'Incremental progression' is where the salary of an employee is increased progressively through the salary steps within a salary classification.

 - 'Outstanding performance' is performance that is considered to be well above and beyond the normal job requirements.
 It is performance that can be readily and fairly differentiated from the normal appropriate level of performance expected in the position and may involve, but is not limited to, one or more of the following elements to an extent beyond normal job requirements:

 - 'Supervisor' - Each employee has a supervisor for incremental progression and performance management and review purposes.
-Normally, the supervisor is the Head of the Work Unit.
+Their supervisor is the Head of the Work Unit or nominee.
 For academic employees, however, the relevant Executive Member may delegate another staff member at Level C or above to be the employee's academic supervisor.

-7. Where the employee has been absent without pay for an aggregate of more than five working days in the relevant 12 month period, incremental progression will be delayed by the period of absence.
+5. Incremental progression will be delayed by the period of absence if an employee has been absent without pay for an aggregate of more than 10 days in a 12 month period.

-8. Where a supervisor confirms in writing that performance has been assessed as outstanding, accelerated incremental progression may be recommended.
+8. Where a supervisor confirms in writing that an employee's performance has been assessed as outstanding, accelerated incremental progression may be recommended.

 Withholding an increment

-16. Each month, HR Services will send the Head of Work Unit a list of employees who are eligible for incremental progression, their salary information and increment dates , advising them of the employees who will be eligible for progression in three months' time (ie the report sent in January will provide details of employees eligible for increments in April).
-Supervisors will meet with each of the eligible employees to discuss their performance at least one month before the employee's increment is due.
+13. Each month, HR Services will send a reminder email to the Head of Work Unit with a list of employees who are eligible for incremental progression, their salary information and increment dates.
+The list will include employees who will be eligible for progression in two months' time (ie the report sent in February will provide details of employees eligible for increments in April).